DAVID J. WILLIS ATTORNEY

 Be cautious in the use of lease-option forms from “guru” seminars or obtained off the internet.
 These forms are suspect since they may not be designed specifically for Texas.
 They can now get an investor in real trouble.
 Often these forms are options with a different title.
 However, courts look to substance over form; and remember, courts do not like investors.
 A judge and jury will likely be angry with a seller who tries to pull a fast one with overly-clever verbiage – and more inclined to consider a finding of fraud.

-Find a good real estate lawyer, one with courtroom experience, and consult him regularly.
-His fees are cheap insurance.
-Pay attention to what he says about how a judge or jury will react to your proposed deal.
-A good lawyer knows that real estate transaction documents should be drafted as if they will one day need to be defended in court.
+Find a good real estate lawyer, one with courtroom experience.
+Pay attention to what he or she says about how a judge or jury will react to your proposed deal.
+A good lawyer knows that real estate transaction documents should always be drafted as if they will one day need to be defended in court.